zestsoftware/collective.autosaveform/collective/autosaveform/tests/tool.rst

     ...                                'a_checkbox_field': config.CHECKBOX})
     Traceback (most recent call last):
     ...
-    IndexError: A form is already registered with id "my_form"
+    FormIdInUse: A form is already registered with id "my_form"

 Fields for a form can be updated using the ``update_form_fields`` method::